Li-Pen Wang Email & Phone Number

 This position was funded by the Ministry of Education of Taiwan under the Programme for Excellence Research Team.
 My task was to developed a simulation tool for numerically modelling behaviours of fluid-solid interactions by integrating existing theories and verified the associated results by comparing them with experimental results.
 The prototype of this tool was developed during this period by coupling the open source lattice Boltzmann (OpenLB) library with an in-house discrete element modelling (DEM) system.

-Li-Pen Wang Education Details
+Li-Pen Wang education

-Frequently Asked Questions about Li-Pen Wang
+Frequently asked questions about Li-Pen Wang

 What company does Li-Pen Wang work for?

-Li-Pen Wang works for Imperial College London
+Li-Pen Wang works for Imperial College London.

 What schools did Li-Pen Wang attend?